 Inspect the worksite before each shift is possible, especially after overnight.
 Look for fallen power lines or surfaces that have become slippery overnight.
 Managers and supervisors must determine what changes have occurred and whether it is safe to work and what new steps or procedures should be followed with the change in conditions.

-Slips and falls are a leading cause of accidents and injuries and one of the winter hazards at work.
+Slips and falls are a leading cause of accidents and injuries and one of the cold weather hazards at work.
 They can often be prevented with a few simple steps.
 Have workers wear proper footwear with good tread.
 Train people to take short steps and walk at a slower pace.
 Clear snow and ice from walkways.
 Spread deicer as soon as possible after a winter snow.
 Safety measures should always be proactive rather than reactive.
 Taking these steps sends an important message to employees about your commitment to safety.

 – Blizzard warning